phayes/sidefuzz/README.md

 #### 3. I need an RNG (Random Number Generator).
 What do?

 You should make use of a PRNG with a static seed.
 While this is a bad idea for production code, it's great for fuzzing.

+#### 4. What's up with `black_box` ?

+`sidefuzz::black_box` is used to avoid dead-code elimination.
+Becauee we are interested in exercising the fuzzed code instead of getting results from it, the exported `sidefuzz` function doesn't return anything.
+The Rust optimizer sees all functions that don't return as dead-code and will try to eliminate them as part of it's optimizations. `black_box` is a function that is opaque to the optimizer, allowing us to exercise functions that don't return without them being optimized away.
+It should be used whenever calling a function that doesn't return anything or where we are ignoring the output returned.